alm-tools/alm/README.md

 # FUTURE
 This project is archived.

-Building on the TypeScript developer experience (DX) offered by ALM, I’m creating a new product which offers a unique UI development experience for designers / developers.
-Signup for the Beta : https://designtsx.com
+Building on the TypeScript developer experience (DX) offered by ALM, I’m creating a new product that offers a unique UI development experience for designers/developers.
+Signup for the Beta: https://designtsx.com

 [![DesignTSX](https://raw.githubusercontent.com/basarat/typescript-book/master/images/designtsx-banner.png)](https://designtsx.com)